Rovani's Sandbox

 • Resource Allocation: Ensure adequate technical resources for complex implementations

-• Testing Protocols: Implement comprehensive testing strategies
+• Testing Protocols: Implement comprehensive testing strategies, especially for app integrations

 For Engineers